Toyota GR Corolla Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota GR Corolla are $1,284 a year for full coverage insurance.
-Comprehensive costs an estimated $346, collision insurance costs $570, and liability coverage costs around $258.
-Liability-only insurance costs as low as $306 a year, and high-risk driver insurance costs around $2,750.
-16-year-old drivers pay the highest rates at up to $4,464 a year.
+Average auto insurance rates for a Toyota GR Corolla are $1,284 annually for full coverage.
+Comprehensive costs an estimated $346 a year, collision costs $570, and liability insurance is $258.
+A liability-only policy costs around $306 a year, with high-risk insurance costing around $2,750.
+16-year-old drivers receive the highest rates at $4,464 a year or more.

 Average premium for full coverage: $1,284

-Estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all 50 states and for different GR Corolla trim levels.
+Includes $500 policy deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all states and GR Corolla trim levels.

-For a 40-year-old driver, Toyota GR Corolla insurance prices range from as low as $306 for the bare minimum liability coverage to a much higher rate of $2,750 for a driver who has had serious violations or accidents.
+For a 40-year-old driver, prices range go from as cheap as $306 for minimum levels of liability insurance to a high of $2,750 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.